GLMeece/bwell_challenge/Greg_Meece_Automated_QA/README.md

 # Automation Setup & Execution

+## Container Execution

 The author has decided to avoid OS and machine-specific compatability issues and utilize container technology - specifically [Docker](https://www.docker.com/resources/what-container).
 This will largely eliminate the need for much setup effort.
+I have verified this setup works on both macOS 10.14 (Mojave) and Windows 10; it _should_ run under most common Linux distros, but I have not verified that.
+It will almost certainly run in a Python virtual environment under Linux (see next paragraph).

 If the user to set up a Python virtual environment and install the package requirements (i.e., `pip install -r requirements.txt`) should you choose to do so.
 Additionally, you will need to install [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) on the SUT in order to execute the tests.
 If you desire to see the Chrome browser actually run in this environment (which is not possible within Docker), edit the `Greg_Meece_Automated_QA/step_defs/test_BWell_QA_task.py` file such that the line `chrome_options.add_argument("--headless")` is commented out.